notque/netflow-api/docs/operators/config.md

 * password
 * user_domain_name
 * project_name
-* token_cache_time - In order to improve responsiveness and protect Keystone from too much load, Hermes will re-check authorizations for users by default every 15 minutes (900 seconds).
+* token_cache_time - In order to improve responsiveness and protect Keystone from too much load, netflow-api will re-check authorizations for users by default every 15 minutes (900 seconds).